Carlosrincong/AWS-Solutions-Architect-Associate/CloudFormation/README.md

 An issue to keep in mind, when you get to specific resources, is how the lifecycle of each resource is managed.
 For example, if a change to a resource requires replacing the resource, you should be more careful when using it while it is changing.

 Do not make changes to stack resources outside of CloudFormation.

+#### Service Role
+- iam:PassRole on cloudfromation:* -> Role to create/update/delete stack resources even if the user don´t have permission to work with those resources